 The objectives of the course are that the students know the duties of management and the attributes of the manager job with the current formed perception in different ages.
-Over the set targets the students will understand the characteristic of human behaviour, the behaviour of managers and their employee, the team properties in the labour-environment and the corporations how develop their functional rules.
+Over the set targets the students will understand the characteristics of human behavior, the behavior of managers and their employees, the team properties in the labor-environment and the corporations how develop their functional rules.
 The applicable (for previous) management methods and their expected effects on the members of corporation and their capacities are presented in the course of the discussed themes.

 The design of engineering structures increasingly involves mimicking and improvement of natural, living structures to perfection.
 In addition to a more accurate understanding and systematization of living systems, it is increasingly important that both engineering students and engineers get acquainted with this topic.
-The basic goal of the course is the analysis of different biological systems and of the engineering structures mimicking them throughengineering and systems theory considerations.
+The basic goal of the course is the analysis of different biological systems and of the engineering structures mimicking them through engineering and systems theory considerations.
 Specific solutions of biological systems for different materials, structures, sensor systems, motion and control can be properly applied.